-- (i) Expected tax rates for profit (loss) attributable to shareholders: - The expected tax rates shown in the table above reflect the corporation tax rates generally applied to taxable profits of the relevant country jurisdictions. - For Asian operations the expected tax rates reflect the corporation tax rates weighted by reference to the source of profits of operations contributing to the aggregate business result.
-The expected tax rate for Other operations reflects the mix of business between UK and overseas operations, which are taxed at a - The expected tax rate for Other operations reflects the mix of business between UK and overseas operations, which are taxed at a variety of rates.
-The rates will fluctuate from year to year dependent on the mix of profits.

-- (ii) For 2011 and 2010, the principal variances arise from a number of factors, including: - (a) Asian long-term operations For 2011 and 2010, profits in certain countries which are not taxable along with utilising brought forward tax losses on which no deferred tax assets were previously recognised partly offset by the inability to fully recognise deferred tax assets on losses being carried forward. - (b) Jackson For half year 2011 and 2010, the benefit of a deduction from taxable income of a proportion of dividends received attributable to the variable annuity business. - (c) UK insurance operations For half year 2011 the effect of the reduction in UK corporation tax rate on deferred tax liabilities and the different tax bases of UK life business, partially offset by routine revisions to prior period tax returns.
-For half year and full year 2010, routine revisions to prior period tax returns and different tax bases of UK life business. - (d) Other operations

-For half year 2011 the effect of the reduction in UK corporation tax rate on deferred tax assets, partially offset by revisions to prior period.
+- $i \hspace{0.5cm} \textbf{Expected tax rates for profit (loss) attributable to shareholders:} \\$ - The expected tax rates shown in the table on the previous page reflect the corporation tax rates generally applied to taxable profits of the relevant country jurisdictions. - For Asian operations the expected tax rates reflect the corporation tax rates weighted by reference to the source of profits of operations contributing to the aggregate business result. - The expected tax rate for Other operations reflects the mix of business between UK and overseas operations, which are taxed at a variety of rates.
+The rates will fluctuate from year to year dependent on the mix of profits. - ii For 2011 and 2010, the principal variances arise from a number of factors, including: - a Asian long-term operations - For 2011 and 2010, profits in certain countries which are not taxable along with utilising brought forward tax losses on which no deferred tax assets were previously recognised partly offset by the inability to fully recognise deferred tax assets on losses being carried forward. - b Jackson - For half year 2011, and 2010, the benefit of a deduction from taxable income of a proportion of dividends received attributable to the variable annuity business. - c UK insurance operations - For half year 2011, the effect of the reduction in UK corporation tax rate on deferred tax liabilities and the different tax bases of UK life business, partially offset by routine revisions to prior period tax returns.
+For half year and full year 2010, routine revisions to prior period tax returns and different tax bases of UK life business. - d Other operation - For half year 2011, the effect of the reduction in UK corporation tax rate on deferred tax assets, partially offset by revisions to prior period.
 For full year 2010, an exceptional tax credit which primarily relates to the impact of the settlement agreed with the UK tax authorities and the ability to recognise a deferred tax credit on various tax losses which we were previously unable to recognise, partly offset by the inability to fully recognise a tax credit in respect of non deductible capital costs incurred in relation to the terminated AIA transaction.
-For half year 2010, the inability to fully recognise a tax credit in respect of non-deductible capital costs incurred in relation to the terminated AIA transaction. - (iii) Operating profit based on longer-term investment returns is net of attributable restructuring costs and development expenses.
+For half year 2010, the inability to fully recognise a tax credit in respect of non-deductible capital costs incurred in relation to the terminated AIA transaction. - iii Operating profit based on longer-term investment returns is net of attributable restructuring costs and development expenses.
 Related tax charges are determined on the basis of current taxation legislation.